2023 Attractions for Central Arkansas

 Esse Purse Museum

 Esse Purse Museum, located in Little Rock’s newly revitalized South Main Street district, is home to the permanent exhibit “A Century of Women and Handbags (1900-1999).”
 This collection showcases the purse’s evolving function, design and variety of contents which illustrate the story of the American woman in the 20th century.
 The museum’s temporary exhibits showcase the history of fashion design and the arts.
-It is the only purse museum in the nation and one of only three in the world.
+It is the only purse museum in the nation.

 CONTACT: 1510 South Main Street, Little Rock, AR 72202, www.EssePurseMuseum.com.

 Originally the medical office of Dr. Dewell Gann., Sr., The Gann Museum of Saline County is the only known structure in the world built of Bauxite.
 Among the exhibits is one of Niloak pottery, which was originally developed in Benton and shipped worldwide.
 Other exhibits include Quapaw and Caddo Indian artifacts, an area devoted to the aluminum era of Saline County and a section devoted to the Civil War, World War I and World War II.